taradaszje/inteca/README.md

 ## Setup
 ### First step
-Browse to microservices directory and type : ```mvn package``` to build jar files.
+Browse to microservices directory and type : ```mvn package``` to build jar files and docker images.
 ### Last step
-Execute ```mvn install``` in credit app.
+Execute ```docker-compose up``` in credit app.
-This step will build all necessary docker images and run it.
+This step will build postgres image with initial database, next run all the rest application components.
 ## Testing
 ### Browser
 You can test app via html using this URLs: